oleghcp/UnityTools/README.md

 ## Usage

-For using the library as a unity package add next line to \Packages\manifest.json:
+For using the library as a unity package add next line to dependencies in \Packages\manifest.json:

 ```
-"dependencies": {
     "com.oleghcp.unitytools": "https://github.com/oleghcp/UnityTools.git",
 ```